-Most students pay for the program with personal funds, or with Federal (U.S. students only) or private loans.
-A limited number of partial merit scholarships are available; there is no application, students are selected through the admissions process.
+Most students pay for the program with personal funds, federal loans (U.S. students only), or private loans.
+A limited number of partial merit scholarships are available.

 |Total Program Tuition Fees (32 credit hours), based on residency classification|